troii/Rudeltippen/README.md

 Log4j
 ------------------
-If you want log4j Support for your Application you find and empty log4j configuration file in INSTLLATIONFOLDER/conf/custom.
+If you want log4j Support for your Application you find an empty log4j configuration file in INSTLLATIONFOLDER/conf/custom.
 Edit this file with your required appenders and uncomment the following line in INSTLLATIONFOLDER/application.conf

 ```bash
 #%prod.application.log.path=/custom/log4j.prod.xml